-- a) if no other means of examination is reasonably possible, and - b) if this takes place in accordance with the TU Delft Online Proctored Examination Regulation.
+- 1. if no other means of examination is reasonably possible, and - 2. if this takes place in accordance with the TU Delft Online Proctored Examination Regulation.

-Article 15 Questions and assignments
+Article 15 - Questions and assignments

-- The questions and assignments covered by an examination will not include material that is not part of the sources that are to be made known in advance and from which the questions and assignments are derived.
+- The questions and assignments covered by an examination will not include material that is not part of the sources disclosed in advance and from which these questions and assignments are derived.
 These sources will be generally made known before commencement of the coursework that prepares students for the examination.
 The exact scope of the material will be finalised no later than one month before the examination is administered. - 2.
-The questions and assignments contained in an examination are to be a well-balanced representation of the materials studied. - 3.
+The questions and assignments contained in an examination should be a well-balanced representation of the materials studied. - 3.
 The examination will reflect the content and form of the course objectives. - 4.
 The questions and assignments will be clear and unambiguous.
-The method of assessment is to be made clear and unambiguous so that the student is fully aware of how extensive and detailed the answers must be - 5.
-Well before a written examination, the examiner will give the students the opportunity, to familiarise themselves with examples of examination questions and corresponding answers. - 6.
-The time limit for examinations will be such that the student will have sufficient time to answer the questions, based on reasonable standards.
+The method of assessment is to be made clear and unambiguous so that the student is fully aware of how extensive and detailed the answers must be.

+5. The time limit for examinations will be such that the student will have sufficient time to answer the questions, based on reasonable standards.

-Article 16 Procedure during examinations
+Article 16 - Procedure during examinations